griffithlab/genviz.org/_posts/0007-01-01-advancedggplot2.md

 Nice! this is looking pretty good, you might notice an unfortunate issue however in that the boxplots don't align with their respective barcharts.
 Don't worry it's fairly easy to fix in this case, however before we start we need to go down a rabbit hole and obtain a basic understanding of grobs, tableGrobs and viewports.

 First off a grob is just short for “grid graphical object” from the low-level graphics package grid; Think of it as a set of instructions for create a graphical object (i.e. a plot).
 The graphics library underneath all of ggplot2’s graphical elements are really composed of grob’s because ggplot2 uses grid underneath.
 A TableGrob is a class from the gtable package and provides an easier way to view and manipulate groups of grobs, it is actually the intermediary between ggplot2 and grid.
-A “viewport” is a graphics region for which a grob is assigned.
+A “viewport” is a graphics region for which describes where a grob or group of grobs is assigned on a graphics device.
 When we have been calling grid.arrange in our previous examples what we are really doing is arranging viewports which contain groups of grobs.

 To Illustrate grobs and viewports a bit further let's convert our arranged plot to a grob and take a look at it.